UTAS-TerraLuma/naturescan-data-platform/README.md

 ## Dev Usages

 Run `pixi task list` to get a list of available tasks.
 Then run using `pixi run`.
 E.g. `pixi run dev-api-titiler`.

+### Notebook Usage

+A Jupyter notebook server can be ran using `pixi run dev-notebooks`.
+This will automatically install the notebooks environment.
+Alternatively, if using VSCode, you should be able to select the Kernel directly from `.pixi/envs/notebooks` after the environment has been installed (either automatically from above or via `pixi install -e notebooks`).

 ## Deployment